Synthroid

 Discreet Packaging

-Your order for Synthroid (Levothyroxine) will be shipped in discreet packaging so whether the item is shipped to your home or work no one will know the contents of the shipment until opened.
+Your order for Synthroid will be shipped in discreet packaging so whether the item is shipped to your home or work no one will know the contents of the shipment until opened.

 Delivery Timetable

-Our average regular delivery time for Synthroid (Levothyroxine) is 10 days from our Canadian online pharmacy.
-Delivery times for Synthroid (Levothyroxine) do vary depending on the location of the dispensary.
+Delivery times for Synthroid do vary depending on the location of the dispensary.
 The reason deliveries take time is primarily due to customs procedures that need to be completed prior to allowing our packages to enter the United States.
 Expedited and tracked delivery services are available from our Canadian online dispensary.
 Please speak to one of our online pharmacy service representatives if you have any questions about delivery times for your order.

 The prescription medications you have requested were lawfully prescribed by a qualified and licensed physician.
 You have attended, have had a physical examination, and have received a prescription from a duly licensed practitioner within the last year, and do not require an additional physical examination.
 You have not altered your prescription in any way.
 The duty of care with respect to the prescribing of your medications is and shall remain the responsibility of your physician.
 You will consult with your physician for any appropriate monitoring and testing.
 You will use your medication only as directed by your physician and will remain under the care of your physician while taking your medication.
 Except as specifically authorized by law (and further clarified herein), you are not purchasing medications for anyone else, and you will be the only person using the medications prescribed for you.
 In the event that you are unable to personally place your order with CheapoMeds due to age or infirmity, you can authorize someone else to place your order and assist you in acquiring your medications, so long as they have power of attorney over your affairs, and provide a copy of their legal authorization to act on your behalf to CheapoMeds.